Lookahead Sample Reward Guidance for Test-Time Scaling of Diffusion Models: Experimental Setting

 \subsection{Additional Details on LiDAR Configuration}

 We use $\lambda=5000$ in all experiments unless otherwise specified, as the left panel of \Cref{fig:7,fig:lambda_geneval} shows that sufficiently large values of $\lambda$ improve all metrics.
-We set $s=12.5$ for SD v1.5 and $s=8$ for SDXL by default.
+We set $s=12.5$ for SD v1.5, $s=8$ for SDXL, and $s=40$ for FLUX by default.
 The left two panels of \Cref{fig:1} report performance averaged over $s\in\{12.5, 15, 17.5\}$, while \Cref{fig:3.a} ablates $s\in\{0.5, 1.0, 2.5, 5.0, 7.5, 12.5, 15.0, 17.5\}$.
 As shown in \Cref{fig:3.a}, increasing $s$ to achieve higher IR also leads to higher validation metrics, including CLIP and HPS.
 Based on these observations, we select $s$ to maximize IR for evaluation on GenEval.
+For SDv1.5 and SDXL, we apply LiDAR only during the early stage of the denoising process, corresponding to the interval $[1.0, 0.2]$.
+For FLUX, LiDAR is applied only in $[1.0, 0.95]$.
+We use $\lambda=1.5$ and $s=1$ for UDLM experiments.
+We use pre-trained UDLM~\cite{schiff2025simple} diffusion model.